 - Roll with the Punches: Action and Stunts

 Cast and crew

 Unsurprisingly, Ryan Reynolds is returning for his lead role as Deadpool himself, a.k.a.
 Wade Wilson.
 He'll be joined by a load of other familiar faces: Morena Baccarin as Vanessa; T.J.
 Miller as tech guru Weasel; Brianna Hildebrand as the brilliantly named Negasonic Teenage Warhead; Stefan Kapicic as Colossus; and even Karan Soni as the taxi driver Dopinder.

 There are a few new faces too though.
 The big one is Josh Brolin, who'll be fresh out of his first proper appearance as Thanos in Avengers: Infinity War when he rocks up here as Cable, a time-travelling soldier from the future with a metal arm and a soft spot for comically large guns.
 Comics fans will recognise the legendary Cable/Deadpool pairing, with the brusque Cable rarely putting up with Deadpool's nonsense for long.

-He's not the only new face though.
+He's not the only person joining the cast though.
 Zazie Beetz is joining as Domino, a mutant assassin with the power to alter probabilities in her favour, while the potty-mouthed Julian Dennison (from the brilliant Hunt for the Wilderpeople) will be making his Hollywood debut.